 Program Requirements

-The Department of Computer Science classifies its courses into five sub-areas: Applications, Reasoning, Software, Systems and Theory.
-All M.S.E. candidates must complete at least one course (3 class hours/credits each) from four or all five of the sub-areas.
+The Department of Computer Science classifies its courses into five sub-areas: Applications, Reasoning, Software, Systems, and Theory.
+All M.S.E. candidates must complete at least one 3 credit hour course from a minimum of four of the sub-areas.
 A current listing of courses with area designators is provided on the departmental website.
 The areas are also encoded as POS (program of study) tags in SIS.
-M.S.E. students must also complete an additional three or four elective courses (chosen from any CS area or from closely related departments such as Electrical and Computer Engineering, Cognitive Science, Mathematics, or Applied Mathematics and Statistics) approved by the advisor, for a total of eight graduate-level courses.
+M.S.E. students must also complete an additional four elective courses (chosen from any CS area or from closely related departments such as Electrical and Computer Engineering, Cognitive Science, Mathematics, or Applied Mathematics and Statistics) approved by the advisor, for a total of eight graduate-level courses.

 In addition to the eight courses, a student must elect one of the following options in order to fulfill the degree requirements: